MichaelCurrin/gist-viewer/README.md

 ## Customize

-Fork this repo on GitHub.
+1. Fork this repo on GitHub.

-Customize the [\_config.yml](/_config.yml) file with your username.
+2. Customize the [\_config.yml](/_config.yml) file with your username.

-Enable _GitHub Pages_ under Settings.
+3. Enable _GitHub Pages_ under Settings.

-Wait for your site to build.
+4. Wait for your site to build then check your GitHub Pages URL in Settings or the _environment_ tab.

 ## License